maksimryndin/goral/README.md

 Commented lines (starting with `#`) for all configurations below are optional and example values are their defaults.
 Every service has a messenger configuration (see [Setup](#setup)).
 It is recommended to have several messengers and different chats/channels for each messenger and take into account their rate limits when configuring a service.

+#### Storage quota

 Every service (except General) has an `autotruncate_at_usage_percent` configuration - the limit of the usage share by a service.
 Any Google spreadsheet can contain at most 10_000_000 cells so if a services takes more than `autotruncate_at_usage_percent` of 10_000_000 cells, Goral will truncate old data by either removing old rows or removing the same named sheets (`<log to collect data on>`) under a service.
 For every service the cleanup will truncate the surplus (actual usage - limit) and 10% of the limit.

 When providing your own limits, do remember to have a sum of limits no more than 100% for all services related to the same spreadsheet.
 Default settings assume conservatively that you write all the data to the same spreadsheet.
+If [KV service](#kv-log) is turned on, its default truncation limit is set for 100% (meaning nothing is truncated as a safe default), so you will get a warning that limits sum is over 100% if you use the same spreadsheet for other services.

 Also if a spreadsheet includes other sheets not managed by Goral, take into account their usage.

 ### General